Ivan-Despot/Ivan-Despot.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: The Coupon Collector Problem!
 ---

 It is that time of year again!
 The McDonald's Monopoly Contest is back, and this time around